Inside: If you love baby sleep tips that will help your baby sleep better, then you’ll love this newborn routine and baby checklists printable set.

 Sample newborn baby routines for bedtime and naps.

 This is how you introduce a routine to a newborn – simply add in the routine items you want to include and consistently repeat each day.
 Your baby can understand routines as early as 6-8 weeks!

 Here’s the newborn routine we typically use before bedtime:

-- Bath / wash up.
+- Bath time.
 This is usually with just water and a rag under the neck and to the hands, feet and groin.